 Photo: 9th District 2016 Congressional Art Competition Winner, "Green Arrow" by Tuesday Smith of Garfield High School

-Thank you to all the teachers and families who have joined us for the Congressional Art Competition in the past.
+Thank you for your many years participating in this event and I look forward to working with you in the future.
 If my office can ever be of assistance to you in the future, please contact my District Office at (425) 793-5810.